2-vector bundles: 2-vector bundles

-\begin{remark} The bicategory $\twoVect_k$ of (non-super) algebras, (non-super) bimodules and intertwiners forms a (non-full) sub-bicategory, by declaring algebras and bimodules to be purely even.
-That way, we consider the ungraded situation as being included into our discussion. \end{remark}
+\begin{remark} The bicategory $\Algbi_k$ of (non-super) algebras, (non-super) bimodules and intertwiners forms a (non-full) sub-bicategory, by declaring algebras and bimodules to be purely even.
+That way, the ungraded situation is included in our discussion. \end{remark}

-The following construction, which is particular to the graded setting, will be important later.
-Suppose $M$ is an $A$-$B$-bimodule.
-Then, the $A$-$B$-bimodule $\Pi M$ is defined to be the vector space $M$, equipped with the opposite grading, \ie $(\Pi M)_{0} := M_1$ and $(\Pi M)_1 := M_0$, the same left action, and the right action given by $m \ract_{\Pi M} b := (-1)^{|b|}m\ract_M b$.
-We record the following lemma, which is straightforward to prove.